keshavshivkumar/CircleofLife/reports/Agent7.md

 ## Design

-- `Agent7` is expected to catch the prey, not knowing where the prey and predator are exactly in the environment.
+- `Agent7` is expected to catch the prey, not knowing where the prey and predator are exactly in the environment (the agent knows where the predator is in the first timestep only).

 - Before a node is picked to survey, the probability of the agent node is distributed to the rest of the nodes (since the predator is not present in that node).